-The East Leppington Precinct presents a unique challenge in that the land is divided between two local Councils.
-This means that local infrastructure delivered by one Council may be required to support the population arising from development in another area.
-These issues will be considered by DPI and the two Councils as precinct planning is finalised.
+The East Leppington Precinct presents a unique challenge in that the land is divided between three local Councils.
+This means that local infrastructure procurement and delivery methodology applied by one Council may be different to that in another area.
+These issues have been considered by DPI and the three Councils as part of the precinct planning process.